juju/docs/src/en/credentials.md

  - reading a user-provided [YAML-formatted][yaml] file

 !!!
 Note:
-    Local LXD deployments are a special case.
-Accessed from a Juju admin user, they do not require credentials.
-Accessed from a non-admin user, a *certificate credential* is needed.
-See
+    A local LXD cloud is a special case.
+When accessed from a Juju admin user, a credential does not need to be added; a 10-yr certificate is set up for you.
+However, when accessed from a non-admin user this is not the case.
-    [Additional LXD resources][clouds-lxd-resources-non-admin-creds] for
+    See [Additional LXD resources][clouds-lxd-resources-non-admin-creds] for
     details.

+Added credentials get saved to file `~/.local/share/juju/credentials.yaml`.

 ### Adding credentials interactively